catalystneuro/neuroconv/docs/user_guide/adding_trials.rst

 `PyNWB Annotating Time Intervals <https://pynwb.readthedocs.io/en/stable/tutorials/general/plot_timeintervals.html>`_ for more information.

-Once this information is added, you can write the NWB file to disk.
+Once this information is added, you can write the NWB file to disk:

 .. code-block:: python

     from neuroconv.tools.nwb_helpers import configure_and_write_nwbfile

+    configure_and_write_nwbfile(
-    configure_and_write_nwbfile(nwbfile, save_path="path/to/destination.nwb", backend="hdf5")
+        nwbfile, save_path="path/to/destination.nwb", backend="hdf5"
+    )

+This will write the NWB file to disk with the added trials information, and optimize the storage settings of large datasets for cloud compute.